valentin-dlack/ipcam-project/README.md

     ExecStart=/path/to/script
     ```
     Then create a '.timer' file which will be used to run the service at a     specific date
+    **Important :** the '.timer' and '.service' need to have the same name
     >For the example the script will be run every day at         00:00am, and if the machine is down it during this period it will be executed when starting the machine

     ```timer